Getting Started

 /ctx-init

-This creates .claude/vault/ in your project with an index.md file.
+This creates a vault directory in your project with an index.md file.

 2. Start Documenting